MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 [!include [banner](includes/banner.md)]

 This topic describes how to set up the Inventory Visibility provider in Dynamics 365 Intelligent Order Management.

 The Inventory Visibility Add-in (also referred to as the Inventory Visibility service) provides an independent and highly scalable microservice that enables real-time on-hand inventory change postings and visibility tracking across all your data sources and channels.

-To learn more about Inventory Visibility service, see [Inventory Visibility Add In](https://docs.microsoft.com/en-us/dynamics365/supply-chain/inventory/inventory-visibility).
+To learn more about Inventory Visibility service, see [Inventory Visibility Add In](/dynamics365/supply-chain/inventory/inventory-visibility).

 ## Prerequisites

-Inventory Visibilty add in is a first party out of the box add-in that will be available as part of Dynamics 365 Intelligent Order Management.
+Inventory Visibility add in is a first party out of the box add-in that will be available as part of Dynamics 365 Intelligent Order Management.
 In order to add this provider for use in orchestration below are some key configurations to validate and update post installation.

 1. Navigate to Inventory Visibility -> **Index And Reservations site map area**